 Fighting a Connecticut DCF Investigation

 Whenever there is a domestic violence arrest in Connecticut that involves children, or takes place in the presence or vicinity of children, then under Connecticut law, DCF must launch an investigation into you and your family.
+You should understand your rights with DCF in Connecticut.

 Even in cases where a minor verbal domestic argument or confrontation takes place between spouses or significant others, a Connecticut DCF investigation commences and suddenly you are faced with not only a criminal court domestic violence case, but you also must deal with fighting a Connecticut DCF investigation, which you should take very seriously.